drwellss/MultronFguardian/README.md

 - 🔐 Multron File Guardian provides you a strong file encryption.
 - ✅ You can encrypt your files with one click.
+- ✅ Authentication provided via Encrypt-then-MAC Method if you desire.
 - ✅ You can also protect your notes with Multron NoteGuard.

 - ✅ Thanks to LinuxUsersLinuxMint for writing this readme file.